-The NIRHI Regulations set out a rigorous set of conditions concerning metering that need to be met by applicants.
+As scheme administrator, Ofgem is required to follow the requirements as set out in the Regulations when deciding the approach to metering under the scheme.
+The Regulations clearly set out a rigorous set of conditions concerning metering that need to be met by applicants.

-Incentive payments under the scheme are based on metered heat, and therefore accurate metering is essential to ensure that participants are being paid the correct amount.
+Incentive payments under the scheme are based on metered heat - as such accurate metering is essential to ensure that participants are being paid the correct amount.
+This necessitates the metering requirements to be strict.

 Given the importance of correct metering arrangements under the scheme, some applicants are required to provide an Independent Report on Metering Arrangements as part of their application.
-Only installations that have a capacity of 1MWth or above, or are classed as "complex" for RHI metering purposes (see below) are required to provide a Report.
+Only installations that have a capacity of 1MWth or above, or classed as complex for RHI metering purposes (see below) are required to provide a Report.